Ner027/HyperNova/README.md

 HyperNova is a Music/Util/Fun Discord Bot built using JDA and a lot of coffee.

+**DISCLAIMER: THIS PROJECT HAS NO DOCUMENTATION, AND NEEDS STUFF THAT REQUIRE SOME KNOWLADGE**

 Commands:

 HyperNova commands are divided in two main groups: